Hackersmate-Aditya/Hackersmate-Aditya/README.md

 Hi 👋 My name is Aditya Jain
 ============================

-Data Engineer/Data Analyst/AWS Cloud Engineer
+Data Engineer/Data Analyst/AWS Cloud Engineer/ GenAI Developer
 -------------------

 I've been into professional coding for almost a year.Started as Java coder and now really into data science stuff.